 In contrast to some of the other platforms we’ll go over today, on Facebook you’ll be able to reach a more mature audience.
 So if your ideal customer is above 40, you may have better luck here than on Snapchat for example.

-In summary, you’ll get most out of Facebook by using it as an online advertising tool to reach new clients.
+In summary, you’ll get the most out of Facebook by using it as an online advertising tool to reach new clients.
 And I’m not talking about boosting posts.
 I mean creating “real”, targeted Facebook ads to people in your area.
-Getting Facebook ads right can be your one of your biggest source of new clients so it’s worth getting to know how to do it.
+Getting Facebook ads right can be one of your biggest sources of new clients so it’s worth getting to know how to do it.